Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Upper Bound Analysis

-Our proposed estimator is made by partitioning the domain $I^2$ and the range $I^2$ respectively, and combining local bijective maps between pieces of the partitions.
+We describe the developed invertible estimator, that attains the above upper-bound.
+The estimator is made by partitioning the domain $I^2$ and the range $I^2$ respectively, and combining local bijective maps between pieces of the partitions.
 To develop the partitions and bijective maps, we develop (i) a coherent rotation for $\bs f_*$ and (ii) two types of partitions of $I^2$ by squares and quadrilaterals.
 In this section, we introduce these techniques in preparation.